 As a Technician you will work in a highly specialised and focused IT team, working to maintain a range of high capability and cutting edge IT solutions to support operational delivery, across multiple locations.

-Our Forensic Practitioners and Technicians work extensively with computer hardware, operating systems and software such as: Enterprise IT solutions, VMWare, HP Blade infrastructure, ISO 17025 standard, Cellebrite and XRY, to name a few.
-All are highly motivated, skilled IT staff, who have a keen interest in emerging technologies and a willingness to learn new skills.
+Our Forensic Practitioners work extensively with computer hardware, operating systems and software such as: Cellebrite, X-Ways, Nuix, Axiom and much more.
+All are highly motivated, with a keen interest in emerging technologies and a willingness to learn new skills.

-You’ll need to demonstrate strong verbal and numeric aptitude.
+All forensic work in the UK is regulated by the Forensic Science Regulator.
+As such you will follow a national Code of Practice, ensuring the highest standards in forensic work.
+You’ll need to demonstrate strong verbal and numerical aptitude.
 Applicants should refer to the specific job advert for details of any job-specific qualifications.

 Training plays a crucial part in our work here.
 As well as core training and a structured induction, our staff are often taught by experts.
 Role specific training includes research and exploitation of digital data and the associated legal provisions.